 The answer to this question, much like every other question in the Timeshare Industry is: It Depends!

 Note that the answer is NOT "No" as it truly does depend on the resort in question, the interval you own, your current status as an owner, and finally, how persistent you are!

 What would prevent me from Giving it Back?

-Well this is a much easier answer, so I will start here!
-Firstly there is one 100% deal breaker that will ruin any chance you have of the resort taking your interval back:
+This is a much easier answer, so we will start here!
+First there is one 100% deal breaker that will ruin any chance you have of the resort taking your interval back:

-You owe money on it or are behind in the payments/maint fees!
+If you still owe money or are behind on any fees!

-basically, if you owe any sort of money to the resort (or the lien holder), the resort will simply not take this unit back from you (even if it was willing to do so) until these fees are paid in full.
+This includes any outstanding mortgage payments from the original loan, any unpaid maintenance fees, any unpaid special assessments, or any back taxes owed!
+Basically, if you owe any sort of money to the resort (or the lienholder), the resort will simply not take this unit back from you (even if it was willing to do so) until these fees are paid in full.

 Ok, none of that applies to me, how do I give it back?

-Well the easiest way to get started, is to simply call the resort and ask!
-You simply wont find many (if any at all) resorts that have a publicized form or webpage or phone number specifically used for "giving your timeshare back"...that simply doesnt exist!
+Well the easiest way to get started, is to simply contact the Homeowners Association and ask!
+You simply wont find many (if any at all) resorts that have a publicized form or webpage or phone number specifically used for "giving your timeshare back"!
 After all, the resort wants happy maintenance fee paying members, not abandoned intervals.
-That said, the resort does NOT want to have to foreclose on units, or have owners just stop paying...so its a slippery slope that all resorts must battle.
+That said, the resort does NOT want to have to foreclose on units as it costs them even more money to do so, or have owners just stop paying...so its a slippery slope that all resorts must battle.

 Fact is, unless you ask...the answer will always be no!
 One thing I can suggest, is many resorts by default will say no at the beginning to all requests, however just because they say no at first, does NOT mean they wont take back your unit.
 There are nearly always situations where a resort will indeed take back an interval, its just up to you to convince them to do so!